 1. INTRODUCTION AND CONTEXT - THE OFFICIAL PLAN UPDATE PROCESS

-14) Add the following clarification statement as a new paragraph after: "Throughout the update process, the Advisory Planning Commission provided insight and guidance into policy directions."
+14) After "Throughout the update process, the Advisory Planning Commission provided insight and guidance into policy directions."
+Add the following statement:

 "The process described above focused on lands outside of the current Urban Containment Boundary".